dirkvankrieken/Recipe-Page/README.md

 ### What I learned

+I learned:
-I learned better to work with tables in HTML and CSS.
+- to work with tables in HTML and CSS.
-I also learned to use media queries to make the website responsive to different screen sizes.
+- to use media queries to make the website responsive to different screen sizes.
+- to style the marker-element of list-items.

 ## Author